 We are showing these examples to remind you that our survey is running online alongside the ABTREE diagram and we want your opinions before it closes!

-The survey is open until the end of July, and we would appreciate your views; there are forms for Academics/Instructors, Book Artists, Collectors /Curators (private and institutional), Dealers, Presses /Publishers and Students all online.
+The survey is open until the end of July, and we would appreciate your views; there are forms for Academics/Instructors, Book Artists, Collectors /Curators (private and institutional), Dealers, Presses /Publishers and Students.

 The ABTREE diagram is also on the same page and is downloadable as a PDF file.
 You can make your alterations to the ABTREE diagram electronically or physically, sign it (if you want) and email or post it back to us before the end of June, we will include it in the exhibition wall for our conference in July and for the Impact conference in September.